-No surveys were performed at Chester Boat Basin.
-All state-listed species are assumed present, including tidewater mucket, eastern pondmussel, and riverine clubtail.
-Protection measures are contained in Table 7.
+Preliminary assessment of CT's Natural Diversity Database (NDDB) identified no state-listed plant species.
+As a result, no surveys were performed at Chester Boat Basin.
+The following state-listed species may be present on the site: tidewater mucket, eastern pondmussel, and riverine clubtail.
+Protection measures are contained in Table 7 for the potential state-listed species.